Thursday, February 28, 2013

 Exclusive use or compatible use

-Early jurisprudence addressing this problem focused on time, place and manner restrictions and ultimately culminated in a "compatible use" test.
-This test instructed that the "crucial question is whether the manner of expression is basically incompatible with the normal activity of a particular place at a particular time."
-If the expression was deemed incompatible, it could be constitutionally regulated.
+GRAYNED v.
+CITY OF ROCKFORD No. 70-5106 focused on time place and manner restrictions, and created a "compatible use" test.
+This test states that the "crucial question is whether the manner of expression is basically incompatible with the normal activity of a particular place at a particular time."
+If the manner of the protected expression is incompatible with the normal activity at the time and place, the manner of that activity may be regulated.

 The public forum doctrine was refined over the years, culminating in Perry Education Association v.
 Perry Local Educators' Association, 460 U.S. 37 (1983), where the Court established a three-tier categorization of public forums.
 The first category articulated in Perry was the traditional public forum.
 Traditional public forums include the streets, sidewalks, and parks discussed in Hague as being held in trust for the public.
 In a traditional public forum, the state may not restrict speech based on content unless it can show that its regulation is necessary to serve a compelling state interest and is narrowly tailored to achieve that interest.